-Making Gay History featured another ACT UP co-founder, Vito Russo, in a Season One episode.
-You can aso listen to the Making Gay History episode featuring CNN business anchor, Tom Cassidy, in which Tom discusses his AIDS diagnosis and its impact on his life.
+Making Gay History featured another ACT UP cofounder, Vito Russo, in this episode.
+You can also listen to the Making Gay History episode featuring CNN business anchor, Tom Cassidy, in which Tom discusses his AIDS diagnosis and its impact on his life.

 Larry Kramer’s papers are housed at the Yale Collection of American Literature, Beinecke Rare Book and Manuscript Library.